国立感染症研究所

 3. Infectious disease surveillance program, and collection, analysis, and feedback and distribution of information on infectious diseases

-4. National control and other tests and research on quality control of biological products and antibiotics
+4. National lot release and other tests, and research on quality control of biological products and antibiotics

-1. Biological products (various vaccines and blood products) for prophylaxis, therapy and diagnosis of infectious and certain noninfectious diseases are being subjected to national control tests for confirm- ing the quality efficacy and safety.
-Review of the summary protocol was introduced to national con- trol tests in October 2012.
+1. Biological products (various vaccines and blood products, etc.) for prevention, treatment and diagnosis of infectious diseases and other specific diseases are being subjected to national lot release for securing the quality, efficacy and safety.
+Although judgement on national lot release had been made exclusively by the test results performed by NIID since long ago, review of the summary protocol was introduced to national lot release for vaccines and other products in October 2012 and July 2021, respectively.

 5. International cooperation activities

-To tackle emerging and re-emerging infectious diseases as current global threat in public health, NIID engages international activities in collection of infectious disease endemics information, collabora- tion and cooperation on research and technology transfer, communications with World Health Organiza- tion (WHO) and its counterparts in foreign countries.
-Since 2003, NIID has exchanged the Memorandum of Understandings (MOUs) on research collabora- tion with its counterparts in Taiwan, China, South Korea, Indonesia, Viet Nam, India and Mongolia.
-And it organizes annual-base international meetings such as Japan-China-Korea Forum on Infectious Disease Control and Prevention and conducts bilat- eral collaborative research activities.
+To prepare for emerging and re-emerging infectious diseases as global threats to the public health, NIID engages in various international activities including dissemination of information on a global scale, contribution on research collaboration and technology transfer while cooperating with World Health Organization (WHO) and other foreign research institutes.
+Since 2003, NIID has exchanged the Memorandum of Understandings (MOUs) on research collaboration with its counterparts e.g. China, South Korea, Indonesia, Viet Nam, India, Mongolia, Thailand, Taiwan, etc. Additionally, NIID annually organizes multilateral international meetings such as Japan China-Korea Forum on Infectious Diseases Control and Prevention, and properly advances bilateral collaborative research activities.

 • Japanese Encephalitis Global Specialized Laboratory (Department of Virology I)